mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 or rejoin to continue.
 The monitor user may require additional privileges and grants for the custom commands to succeed.

-When promoting a slave to master during switchover or failover, the `promotion_sql_file` is read and executed on the new master server after its read-only flag is disabled.
-The commands are ran *before* starting replication from an external master if any.
+When promoting a replica to primary during switchover or failover, the `promotion_sql_file` is read and executed on the new primary server after its read-only flag is disabled.
+The commands are ran *before* starting replication from an external primary if any.

-`demotion_sql_file` is ran on an old master during demotion to slave, before the old master starts replicating from the new master.
-The file is also ran before rejoining a standalone server to the cluster, as the standalone server is typically a former master server.
-When redirecting a slave replicating from a wrong master, the sql-file is not executed.
+`demotion_sql_file` is ran on an old primary during demotion to replica, before the old primary starts replicating from the new primary.
+The file is also ran before rejoining a standalone server to the cluster, as the standalone server is typically a former primary server.
+When redirecting a replica replicating from a wrong primary, the sql-file is not executed.

 Since the queries in the files are ran during operations which modify replication topology, care is required.
-If `promotion_sql_file` contains data modification (DML) queries, the new master server may not be able to successfully replicate from an external master. `demotion_sql_file` should never contain DML queries, as these may not replicate to the slave servers before slave threads are stopped, breaking replication.
+If `promotion_sql_file` contains data modification (DML) queries, the new primary server may not be able to successfully replicate from an external primary. `demotion_sql_file` should never contain DML queries, as these may not replicate to the replica servers before replica threads are stopped, breaking replication.

 ```
 promotion_sql_file=/home/root/scripts/promotion.sql